gartens/amivapi/docs/Developer_Guide.md

 Then it uses flasks request.accept_languages.best_match() function to get the best fitting option. (it compares the Accept Language header to the given languages)

-When none is matching it tries to return content in default language as specified in settings.py (Idea behind this: There will nearly always be german content).
+When none is matching it tries to return content in default language as specified in settings.py (Idea behind this: There will nearly always be German content).
 If this it not available, it uses an empty string)

 The field (title or description) is then added to the response